Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/knowledge-ai.md

 In addition to the main content, you can include other types of information, such as images and links, in the metadata.

+The following types of files are supported:

+- `.ctxt` (recommended)
+- `.txt`
+- `.pdf`
+- `.docx`

+The `.ctxt` effectively splits the text into chunks, provides wide possibilities for working with metadata.
+For other formats, the results of file conversion may produce poorer outcomes.

 Each Knowledge Source must contain no more than 2000 characters.

 <figure>